The Amazon RDS Command Line Interface (RDS CLI) has been deprecated. Instead, use the AWS CLI for RDS. To learn how to download

 value in the command and without a parameter name, for example:

-The command returns the following information:
+The command returns a table with the following information:

 Output values list the possible values returned by CLI commands.
 Not all values are returned for every call to a command.
 If a value is null or empty, it will not be included in the command output.
 For example, CLI commands to create or restore a DB instance will not return the Endpoint Address value because that value is null until the DB instance has finished being created or restored.

-This example deletes a DB snapshot.
+This example deletes a subscription called MySubscription1.